-A conservatory is a room with a glass roof and walls.
-Another name is a greenhouse, or a sunroom.
-It’s situated in a place in the yard that gets a lot of sunlight.
-Also, it can also be used in winter as long as it’s heated well.
+A conservatory is an exterior room often with glass roof and walls.
+Usually the best part of your garden, it is often called a greenhouse, or a sunroom.
+It is best to be situated in a place in the yard that gets a lot of sunlight and fresh air.
+Many manage to put it to use during the winter as long as it’s well heated and insulated.

 Conservatories are popular with upper middle class and wealthy households.

-Do You Require Planning Permission for a Conservatory
+Do You Require Planning Permission to build a Conservatory?

-A conservatory is a part of the permitted development rights, so before starting, you need to mark the following conditions.
+A conservatory is a part of the permitted development rights, so before starting, you need to comply with the following conditions:

-- The construction must not be more than 50% of the existing house.
+- The construction must not be more than 50% of your “Original House” *.

 - There are no raised platforms, verandas or balconies.